etanzapinsky/mongoose/docs/reference_manual.md

 Function are of the form function(), or with parameters, function([type] a, [type] b, ...).

 ### Unary Operators
 Mongoose uses unary operators to denote unary minus, and to denote logical negation.
 Unary operators associate right-to-left.
-The unary minus symbol is the - operator, and the logical negation symbol is the 'not' operator.
+The unary minus symbol is the - operator, and the logical negation symbol is the `not` operator.

 ### Casting
 To convert between primitive types, explicit casting is allowed, and done in a way similar to how Java or C does so.
 To convert an expression of type A to one of type B, one would use the expression: